artcompiler/L110/README.md

   * In a browser, go to "localhost:3000/lang?id=110".
   * Copy the following into code view: `equivSymbolic "(x+2)(x+3)" "x^2+5x+6"..`
   * See in the form view this: https://www.graffiticode.com/form?id=XZgF1ev6tM

+## Updating the SymPy translator

+### Steps include

+* Edit and test an L120 translator definition.
+* Edit the file `./latexsympy/tools/build.js`
+* Change the ID of the translator definition to the ID of the translator definition that result in step 1 above.
+The ID is set by the statement that begins `const id =`.